giovanni-gava/argocd-pipeline-trigger/docs-site/docs/security.md

 ## 🧱 Runtime Protections

 - Webhook requests use **timeouts (10s)** to prevent long-running calls
-- `--insecure` flag in CLI is optional and off by default
 - Docker images are based on **distroless** to minimize attack surface
 - User runs as non-root (`runAsUser: 65532`)